showkoth/showkoth.github.io/_pages/about.md

 ### 👋 Hi, I am Showkot Hossain, a Security and Decentralized Systems researcher from Bangladesh.

 I am currently pursuing my PhD in Computer Engineering at the University of Notre Dame, Indiana, USA.
-I work as a Graduate Research Assistant under <a href="https://sites.nd.edu/taeho-jung/">Prof. Taeho Jung</a>, Associate Professor at the University of Notre Dame, specializing in Security and Decentralized Systems.
+I work as a Graduate Research Assistant under <a href="https://sites.nd.edu/taeho-jung/">Prof. Taeho Jung</a>, Associate Professor at the University of Notre Dame.

 ### About Me

-- **Research Areas:** My research interests lie in Security, Decentralized Systems, and Cryptography.
+- **Research Areas:** My research interests lie in Security, Distributed Systems, and Confidential Computing.
 - **Education:** I received my Bachelor of Science in Computer Science and Engineering from the University of Dhaka in January 2020.
 - **Professional Experience:** After graduation, I worked as a Software Engineer for about 3.5 years at leading multi-national software companies in Dhaka, Bangladesh.
 - **Undergraduate Research:** My undergrad thesis topic was security and blockchain, supervised by <a href = "https://www.du.ac.bd/faculty/faculty_details/CSE/1777">Dr. Mosarrat Jahan</a> and <a href = "https://du.ac.bd/index.php/faculty/faculty_details/CSE/1765">Dr. Upama Kabir</a>.